fraterrisus/dragonwars-crack/doc/Board Events.md

 Finally, after the second array, there's a string that is printed when the NPC joins your party.
 (There's no pointer for this; it's just 1B after the end of the inventory array.)

+## Chests<a name="chest">

+*Opcode:* `580b0c00 longcall(0b,000c)`

+The next word is the return address.

+If the following byte is `0xff`, skip it.
+Otherwise, read that byte and the one after it and run a bitsplit operation to get a heap index and bit.
+If that value is zero, ignore the chest and return immediately.

+A tagline string (five-bit packed) follows.

+After that is an array of two-byte values.
+The first byte is an index into the [secondary map data's](Board Data.md) Items list, indicating which items are in the chest, and the second byte is the count.
+If the count is `0x00`, there are an infinite number of that item in the chest (see the Purgatory Low Magic Shoppe).
+If the item index is `0x80`, it's a Dragon Stone (hardcoded into chunk `0x0b`).
+If the item index is `0xfe`, it's gold, and the other byte is the amount (in the Purchase Price format).
+If the item index is `0xff`, the array terminates.

+## Shops<a name="shop">

+*Opcode:* `580a0000 longcall(0a,0000)`

+The next word is a pointer to the tagline string (five-bit packed).

+After that is an array, starting with a one-byte item count.
+Each item contains two pointers; the first points to the category's inventory list, and the second points to the category name (five-bit packed string).

+Then there's one byte of extraneous data that I haven't figured out yet.

+The strings follow, starting with the tagline and proceeding through the category names.

+The inventory lists are also arrays starting with a one-byte item count.
+Each item is a single byte which is an index into the [secondary map data's](Board Data.md) Items list, indicating which items are for sale in that category.

 # 0x01 Purgatory

 ## Board State